- Users often complain that their Microsoft picture manager is not printing due to errors.

 In this article, we discuss a couple of troubleshooting tips to help you resolve the Microsoft Office Picture Manager is not printing error in Windows 10.

-Adobe Photoshop and Adobe Lightroom are both great examples.
+Adobe Photoshop is a great example.
 You can do so much more than you’re used to from Picture Manager with any of them.

-Besides directly printing photos, do note that those easy-to-use tools available in Photoshop and Lightroom are suitable for web and mobile too.
+Besides directly printing photos, do note that those easy-to-use tools available in Photoshop are suitable for web and mobile too.

 As for the intuitive Adobe Sensei machine learning, it always recognizes people and themes, so that creating an organized album is a matter of mere minutes.